Hello World

 user=>

-The downloads only occur the first time you run the service; you can also see that the pedestal.jetty library brings in further dependencies on the other parts of Pedestal: pedestal.log, pedestal.service, etc. The exact libraries and versions downloaded will vary with the exact version of Pedestal.
+The downloads only occur the first time you run the service; subsequently the files will already be downloaded and ready to run.
+The exact libraries and versions downloaded will vary with the exact version of Pedestal listed in the deps.edn dependency.

-The clj tool will download dependencies as needed, add them to the classpath and start a repl in the user namespace.
+The clj tool will download dependencies as needed, add them to the classpath and start a REPL [1] in the user namespace.
 Now we’re able to enter Clojure code to evaluate it (turn it into a value).
-The first thing we need to do is tell Clojure about our hello namespace:
+The first thing we need to do is tell Clojure to load our hello namespace:

 user=> (require 'hello)